-The University of the Sunshine Coast is a lead organisation for research in the region and has partnered with other bodies in addition to Sunshine Coast Council, to undertake a broad range of research topics.
-The current Regional Partnership Agreement, between council and the University of the Sunshine Coast, includes funding and has the intent to 'develop and foster collaborative research that promotes regional and economic development'.
-One example of research developed under this agreement is the 'Valuing the Sunshine Coast's Natural Assets' project (section 12).
+The University of the Sunshine Coast is a lead organisation for research in the region and has partnered with other bodies in addition to Sunshine Coast Regional Council, to undertake a broad range of research topics.
+The current Regional Partnership Agreement, between Council and the University of the Sunshine Coast, includes funding with the intent to 'develop and foster collaborative research that promotes regional and economic development', such as 'Valuing the Sunshine Coast's Natural Assets' project (section 12).